 Individual camps would be required to secure computers, Internet connectivity, and facilities for their own camp.
 They also would be required to provide their own instructors who would use the provided material.
 The camp is a good way for new teams to get involved in CyberPatriot as well as for experienced teams to give new cadets and introduction to cyber security and CyberPatrot.

-If you or someone else within CAP would be interested in hosting a camp for your location the week of 29 July, please send an email to Maj Bill Blatchley at email@example.com to reserve your camp slot.
+NHQ will be working with the Air Force Association to secure NHQ-sponsored AFA CyberCamps for CAP field use for summer 2020.
+If you or someone else within CAP would be interested in hosting a camp for your location, please send an email to Maj Bill Blatchley at firstname.lastname@example.org.
 More details will come later to those interested in this program.
 You can email Maj Blatchley if you have any questions that are not addressed herein.

 CyberPatriot puts teams of high school and middle school students in the position of newly hired IT professionals tasked with managing the network of a small company.
 In the rounds of competition, teams are given a set of virtual images that represent operating systems and are tasked with finding cybersecurity vulnerabilities within the images and hardening the system while maintaining critical services in a six hour period.
 The top teams in the nation earn all-expenses paid trips to Baltimore, MD for the National Finals Competition where they can earn national recognition and scholarship money.